Skip to main content

 The Background

-In 2020, Appian sued Pega in a Virginia state court claiming that Pega illegally obtained Appian 'trade secrets' - even though these alleged 'secrets' were readily observable by thousands of users of Appian products.
-Appian further claimed Pega was enriched by incorporating those 'secrets' into Pega products, despite the fact that Pega had already offered these features.
+• In 2020, Appian sued Pega in a Virginia state court claiming that Pega illegally obtained Appian 'trade secrets' - even though these alleged 'secrets' were readily observable by thousands of users of Appian products.
+Appian further claimed Pega was enriched by incorporating those 'secrets' into Pega products, despite the fact that Pega had already offered these features

-The jury had ruled in Appian’s favor on May 9, 2022, in what Pega believes was an error-filled trial - one that limited Pega's ability to defend itself on key points and resulted in an unjust award, the largest in Virginia court history.
-On July 30, 2024, the Court of Appeals of Virginia reversed the jury’s judgement and ordered a new trial.
+• The jury had ruled in Appian’s favor on May 9, 2022, in what is now established to have been an error-filled trial - one that limited Pega's ability to defend itself on key points and resulted in an inappropriate damages award

-Highlights of Pega's Position
+Pega's Position

 As we’ve repeatedly stated and outside experts have agreed, there were significant errors in the trial.